product analytics

 12. Flexible pricing plans

-Why is it important to reduce churn?
+Why is it important to reduce customer churn rate?

 Reduce churn rate

-Reducing churn is crucial for several reasons:
+Reducing customer churn rate is crucial for several reasons:

 Revenue stability

-Reducing churn ensures steadier revenue streams by retaining existing customers, and minimizing the impact of lost revenue due to customer turnover.
+Reducing churn ensures steadier revenue streams by retaining existing customers and minimizing the impact of lost revenue due to customer turnover.

 Cost savings